Nemomain/space-battleships/README.md

 ## Wins and Challenges(TLDR)
 To be completely honest, my wins here are (mostly) the same as the challenges, more specifically: beating those challenges.
 The AI targeting checkerboarding or the hunting algorithm are good examples of what I'm referring to.

 Once the basic game logic was set implementing the game-modes came with its own particular set of challenges and growing pains (and bugs!).
 Using localStorage I wouldn't classify as a Challenge per se, but it definetly represented growth, so I would no doubt classify as a Win.
+I feel the same about learning to manage audio objects in JavaScript, using ternary statements and other shorthand expressions.

 Special mention to the CSS as well, in which I investigated experimented with and implemented many new things I had never done or seen before, such as text perspective, text gradient "overlay", glow, glow animation...